 HVAC Installation Cost – The Factors

 Before we get to HVAC installation prices, we will first need to briefly discuss some terms, definitions, and factors that will affect how an honest HVAC installation company determines their prices.
 Notice that I said honest.
 Unfortunately, there are dishonest people out there.
-There always has been, there always will be, and there is a good chance that you had an experience with such a contractor, which drove you to read this article.
+There always have been, there always will be, and there is a good chance that you had an experience with such a contractor, which is what drove you to read this article.
 I can’t teach you how to tell if someone is honest, but I can give you the knowledge to help you decide.
 Take a look at How to Choose an HVAC Contractor for tips on what to look for.

 1. House Size Affects HVAC Installation Cost.

 Air conditioner size is measured in “tons.”
 However, the tonnage of an HVAC unit is not actually based on its weight.
 A “ton” is simply a measure of an air conditioner’s ability to cool your home.
 One ton is the ability of your air conditioning system to cool 12,000 BTUs (BTU stands for British Thermal Unit) in an hour.
 Likewise, a “2-ton” central air conditioner is able to cool 24,000 BTUs per hour.

 2. Ductwork Affects Air Conditioning Installation Cost

-Unfortunately, one of the most heartbreaking things for us is when someone writes us to ask, “Did I pay too much for my new air conditioner?”
+Unfortunately, one of the most heartbreaking things for us is when someone writes us to ask, did I pay too much for my new air conditioner?
 They tell me they paid $10,500 for a new furnace and AC system installation, and ask if that’s fair.

-Heartbreaking.
 Look, we will talk more about prices in a bit, but the bottom line is this:

-There is a time to replace the ductwork, and there is a time not to replace the ductwork – make sure that your price is reflected accordingly!
+- There is a time to replace the ductwork, and there is a time not to replace the ductwork – make sure that your price is reflected accordingly!

-My point is that the type of equipment you get is going to affect your HVAC installation cost greatly.
-People often times call us for an air conditioning installation job and say, “I would like to install Carrier equipment.”
+My point is that the brand of equipment you choose is going to affect your HVAC installation cost greatly.
+People often call us for an air conditioning installation job and say, “I would like to install Carrier equipment.”
 Now, if you are a future client of ours, I’ll have to warn you – I can be a bit of a smart-ass.
 Why can’t work be fun?
 Besides…I was in the Navy for 11 years, what do you expect.

 For more info on the different unit brands, take a look at:

 4. SEER Value Will Affect Your HVAC Installation Cost.

 I won’t get into what SEER is because that is discussed in another article (the article is SEER vs. EER and How to Use Them), but realize that SEER will affect your HVAC installation cost.
-Simply put, SEER is a measure of your air conditioning unit’s efficiency.
+Simply put, SEER is a measure of your air conditioning unit efficiency.
 The higher the SEER value, the lower the cost to run it.

 “But Tim, Tim!
 All the other contractors said that SEER-21 is the best, and it will pay for itself!”
-Once again, being smart, I retort – “If the other contractors are so great, why are you reading this article in the first place?”
+Once again, being smart, I retort...If the other contractors are so great, why are you reading this article in the first place?

 5. Project Difficulty is a Big Factor in HVAC Installation Cost.

 Do you live in a historic home and want to tie your new system in to work with existing features?
 The price will go up to do the job right.
-All of these things add up to slow down the HVAC company, which takes more time, which costs more money for labor and parts, especially if they are a legitimate company which is licensed, bonded and insured.
+All of these things add up to slow down the HVAC company, which takes more time, which costs more money for labor and parts.
+This is especially true if they are a legitimate company which is licensed, bonded and insured.
 Simply put, this is the “X-Factor” in your HVAC installation cost.
-Again, you could get people to do it for cheaper…but you won’y be happy with the results, I promise.
+Again, you could get people to do it for cheaper…but you won’t be happy with the results, I promise.

 HVAC Installation Cost – The Price Range

 The HVAC installation costs below are based on residential installations only, and are priced for a single unit.
 Two units should be about twice the price.
 “Tim, shouldn’t there be a discount?”
-If people start giving you discounts, they are probably charging you too much to begin with – that’s our philosophy anyway.
+If people start giving you discounts, they are probably charging you too much to begin with.
+That’s our philosophy anyway.
 Twice the parts and time should be twice the price from a fair contractor.
 The prices listed include component parts (with warranty), labor, and all materials for a complete HVAC installation.

-- Important Tip: Don’t just pay attention to the high end of the price range! – which is what I know you are all looking at, but also look at the low range.
+- Important Tip: Don’t just pay attention to the high-end of the price range! – which is what I know you are all looking at, but also look at the low range.
 If a contractor is cheaper than this, ask “why?”
 Usually it is because they don’t have liability insurance, workman’s compensation insurance, are unlicensed, all of the above, or worst yet, they don’t use HVAC technicians.
-You are spending a lot of money – make sure that they are licensed (In California, check here at CSLB License Checker) and insured.
+You are spending a lot of money.
+Make sure that they are licensed (In California, check here at CSLB License Checker) and insured.